Joe Pyfer

 Joseph Oliver Pyfer (born September 17, 1996) is an American professional mixed martial artist who competes in the Middleweight division of the Ultimate Fighting Championship (UFC).
+As of August 29, 2026, he is #4 in the Meta UFC middleweight rankings.

 Background

 Raised in Pittsgrove Township, New Jersey, Pyfer attended Arthur P. Schalick High School and started competing on the school's wrestling team in tenth grade, where he was able to apply jiu jitsu and judo skills he learned as a child.

 Mixed martial arts career

 Early career

 Pyfer made his professional MMA debut in his home town of Philadelphia in May 2018.
 He won his debut and competed seven more times and went 7–1, winning the AOWCF and ROC Middleweight Championship along the way.
 Eight fights into his MMA career, Pyfer would have his first bout in the Dana White's Contender Series.

 Dana White's Contender Series

 Pyfer faced Dustin Stoltzfus at Dana White's Contender Series 28 on August 11, 2020.
 He lost the fight via technical knockout due to an injury stemming from a slam.

 Pyfer faced Ozzy Diaz at Dana White's Contender Series 47 on July 26, 2022.
 He won the bout via technical knockout and was awarded a contract with the UFC.